 disturbance or overthickening of the regional sequence of tephras;

-rounded or subrounded gravel;
+rounded or subrounded coarse rock fragments;

 presence of non-volcanic rock fragments.

 The emphasis here on genetic landform criteria is not consistent with the principle that soils should be classified on the basis of similarity of measurable soil properties rather than presumed genesis (see Introduction).
 Measurable soil properties that will group together the required soils have not been recognised.
 The confirmatory soil properties, however, will aid class assignment decisions in many cases.